privacy-scaling-explorations/pse.dev/articles/certificate-transparency-using-newtonpir.md

 ## Conclusion

 So, does this enable fully private web search?
 Not entirely.
-While it prevents the client’s browser history from being visible to the CT server, the source server can still identify who is accessing the page, and attackers can use metadata or [fingerprinting](https://www.recordedfuture.com/threat-intelligence-101/vulnerability-management-threat-hunting/fingerprinting-in-cybersecurity) to determine the user’s identity.
+While it prevents the client's browser history from being visible to the CT server, the source server can still identify who is accessing the page, and attackers can use metadata or [fingerprinting](https://www.recordedfuture.com/threat-intelligence-101/vulnerability-management-threat-hunting/fingerprinting-in-cybersecurity) to determine the user's identity.

 This blog provides only a basic overview of how PIR can be applied to CT to address a privacy concern.
 There may be other PIR schemes that could perform better in this context.
-I’d love to hear your feedback and suggestions for improvement!
+I'd love to hear your feedback and suggestions for improvement!
 Join the conversation [here](https://forum.pse.dev/post/1/21).